Motors and Drives

 - We are recognized by the ANSI National Accreditation Board (ANAB) and the Standards Council of Canada (SCC) as a Certification Body to ISO/IEC 17065 for Energy Efficiency Verification Services including small electric motors, electric motors and generators.

-Our motors and drives experts get excited about solving problems no one else has solved.
+We get excited about solving problems no one else has solved.
 We have an entrepreneurial spirit to find solutions with real-world possibilities, and we embrace new ideas and ways of thinking.
-We also actively engage in cooperative partnerships to develop research opportunities.
+We also actively engage in partnerships to develop research opportunities.

 New ideas are also being considered and developed for motor and drive applications.
 We get an early look at many of these technologies and help to move them to the market through prototype testing.
 Working with inventors on new motor designs is some of the most fun and exciting work we do in our lab.
 We conduct and support research under grants from the U.S. Department of Energy, state agencies, utilities and industry.